Nizina River

-Nizina River is the largest tributary of the Chitina River in the U.S. state of Alaska.
-It is located in the Wrangell–St. Elias National Park and Preserve.
+Nizina River is the largest tributary of the Chitina River, located in the U.S. state of Alaska.
+It originates within the Wrangell Mountains and flows southwest through the Wrangell–St. Elias National Park and Preserve, a vast protected area known for its glaciers and rugged terrain.
+The Nizina River contributes significantly to the Chitina River’s discharge, ultimately feeding into the Copper River system.

 Geography

 The stream heads in Nizina Glacier, flows southward about 16 miles to a point near the mouth of Dan Creek, where it takes an easterly course, which it follows for about 16 miles to its junction with the Chitina.
 It drains an area of 1240 sqmi and is nearly as large as the Chitina at their junction.
 For the first 20 miles of its course, it flows over a gravel flood plain from 0.5–2 miles wide, bordered by steep-sloped mountains 6000–8000 feet in height.
 At low water, it follows one or more constantly shifting channels.
 At medium stage, the number of channels increases, and finally at flood height, the entire flood plain becomes covered from bank to bank with swift-flowing, muddy water carrying large quantities of sand and gravel.
 Below Young Creek the bordering mountains are separated by a wider valley in which the river has cut a deep trench through the gravel and shale formations.
 Finally, for the last 2–3 miles of its course, the river flows between walls of solid rock, forming a box canyon for much of the distance.
 The river has an average grade of about 30 feet per mile.